Pynsent Chernock

 Sir Pynsent Chernock, 3rd Baronet (before 1670 – 2 September 1734) was a Tory landowner and Member of Parliament from Bedfordshire.
 He became knight of the shire for the county in 1705 by a comfortable margin, but declined to contest it in the next election in 1708.
 Chernock subsequently sold one of his manors, perhaps to pay for his electioneering expenses.
 After a close election in 1713, his political career ended with a defeat in 1715.

 Education and family

 Chernock was born sometime before 1670, the eldest son of Sir Villiers Chernock, 2nd Baronet, of Holcot (Hulcote), Bedfordshire and his wife Anne Pynsent.
 He was educated at the Inner Temple in 1684 and admitted a fellow-commoner of Queens' College, Cambridge on 30 March 1685.
 On 9 June 1691, he married Helen Boteler (d.
 1741), the daughter and coheir of William Boteler.
 They had three sons and five daughters, of whom one son and daughter died during Chernock's life.
 He became a burgess of Bedford in 1693, and succeeded his father in the baronetcy and inherited Holcot in October 1694.
-He was picked as High Sheriff of Bedfordshire at the end of 1702, but was replaced by Thomas Johnson.
+He was pricked as High Sheriff of Bedfordshire at the end of 1702, but was replaced by Thomas Johnson.